 The cost to purchase alert devices is an investment.
 The expense is not as expensive as a hearing aid, but it is the next significant investment for an individual with a hearing device.

 The table below highlights the average cost for a single alert.
-The more alert notification you require, the more it cost.
+The more alert notification you require, the more it costs.

 (*) Prices are shown in US dollars

-Expect to pay more than $400 US dollars for one alert notification, for one floor of your home, condo, or apartment building.
-The more area you require the more signaling system that will be needed and the more it will cost you.
-Fire alarms are usually the most expensive purchases.
+Expect to pay more than $400 US dollars for one alert notification for one floor of your home, condo, or apartment building.
+The more area you require, the more signalling system will be needed and the more it will cost you.
+Fire alarms are usually the most expensive purchase.

-If you need to purchase more than one sound alert notification, it will be best that you purchase the package that allows you to buy the whole system at once.
+If you need to purchase more than one sound alert notification, it will be best to purchase the package that allows you to buy the whole system at once.
 The prices are reduced in this case.
-However, it is still an expensive upfront cost, but at least you will have everything that you need.
-If you are purchasing sound signals individually, you will be paying much more than if you bought a set.
+However, it is still an expensive upfront cost, but at least you will have everything you need.
+If you purchase sound signals individually, you will be paying much more than if you bought a set.

 How you receive an alert is just as important.
-A visual alert, like flashing light, is the standard offering.
-However, if you are mobile and not standing still at one location in your house or you are not sensitive to light, you will benefit from using a vibrating alert.
-Vibrating alerts, or shakers, are additional purchases that connect to your receiver.
+A visual alert, like a flashing light, is the standard offering.
+However, if you are mobile and not standing still at one location in your house or are not sensitive to light, you will benefit from using a vibrating alert.
+Vibrating alerts or shakers are additional purchases connecting to your receiver.
 Some are wireless pagers or circular shakers, and others are attached directly to the receiver.

-As technology gets more advanced and particularly provide sound-only communications, there will be new inventions required for alert notifications in the market.
+As technology gets more advanced and particularly provides sound-only communications, new inventions will be required for alert notifications in the market.
 Consider apps that can act similarly.
-Sound Alert is one example of an app that is active since 2016.
+Several new apps have come to the market that can alert you to sounds in your environment.

-Our company, Lisnen, is another option providing modern solution.
+Our company, Lisnen, is another option providing modern solutions.
 We’ve taken a transmitter and receiver all into one app.
-Furthermore, we provided a mobile solution that allows you to receive an alert using your smartphone anywhere and anywhere.
+Furthermore, we provide a mobile solution that allows you to receive an alert using your smartphone anywhere and anywhere.

-You won’t have to deal with some of the challenges of owning an alert device such as walls blocking the devices from working or purchasing multiple items to receive an alert around the house.
-If a human can hear it, from anywhere, our app will function just the same way.
-In addition, if you are traveling, you don’t have to carry another product other than your smartphone which you are probably doing anyway.
+You won’t have to deal with the challenges of owning an alert device, such as walls blocking the devices from working or purchasing multiple items to receive an alert around the house.
+We aim to develop a solution that will function similarly if a human can hear it from anywhere.
+In addition, if you are travelling, you don’t have to carry another product other than your smartphone, which you are probably doing anyway.

 Having an alert device should be similar to having a hearing dog.
-You want something that is reliable, supportive, and user-friendly.
-Most importantly, when you are living with a hearing loss, you don’t want to take chances on missing important sounds.
-Take preventable actions when you can to care for yourself and love ones.
+You want something reliable, supportive, and user-friendly.
+Most importantly, when you are living with hearing loss, you don’t want to take chances on missing important sounds.
+Take preventable actions to care for yourself and your loved ones.